 Printable Chinese Writing Worksheets

-If the thought of writing Chinese characters freaks you out, know that you aren’t alone!
+If the thought of writing Chinese characters freaks you out, you aren’t alone!
 Learning Chinese requires tons of practice for children and adults alike.
-While you gradually develop muscle memory with writing, try to be patient with the process and make it as enjoyable as possible.
+As you gradually develop muscle memory, try to be patient with the writing process and make it as enjoyable as possible.
 I hope that our printable Chinese writing worksheets can help, and keep scrolling for more tips that have motivated our family along the way.

-Decades ago when I was in middle school, I learned how to write Chinese characters – and then promptly forgot.
-Then a few years ago, I started learning again with the best study buddy – my daughter!
+Decades ago, I learned how to write Chinese characters in middle school and promptly forgot.
+Then, a few years ago, I started learning again with the best study buddy – my daughter!
 This time, the process has been much more positive.

 When to use Chinese writing worksheets